 - Install Jenkins on a machine so that you and your team can use it first.

 - Install Plugins.
 Jenkins has more than 1000 plugins created by the Jenkins community so that you can customize Jenkins to do exactly what you need.
-The specific Plugins that you’ll need to use will depend on your process.
-Some of the most popular ones are
+The specific plugins you’ll need to use will depend on your process.
+Some of the most popular ones are:

 - Secure Jenkins and invite other team members.
 Making sure that other team members are involved in creating your Continuous Deployment in Jenkins is a necessity to ensure no important process are missed, as well as to give others visibility into the process.

-- JenkinsFiles are broken into Stages (Build, Test, Staging, etc) the specific stages you create will be based on the manual process that you documented.
+- JenkinsFiles are broken into Stages (Build, Test, Staging, etc.), and the specific stages you create will be based on the manual process that you documented.

-To create a build in Jenkins you need to hook it up to your Version Controls system.
-Once Jenkins has access to your Version Control it can then use that access to create builds, either on a regular basis or when triggered by a code check-in.
-All major Version Control Systems have Jenkins Plug-ins.
+To create a build in Jenkins, you need to hook it up to your version control system.
+Once Jenkins has access to your version control, it can use that access to create builds, either on a regular basis or when triggered by a code check-in.
+All major version control systems have Jenkins plug-ins.

 - Git’s Jenkins Plugin allows you to connect Jenkins to your Git Source.
 It is extremely popular and has a very active user-base and support.

-- GitHub’s Jenkin’s Plugin: this is a very popular Source Control for people using Jenkins and it often gets more than 100,000 installations each month and allows you to create hyperlinks between Jenkins and GitHub
+- GitHub’s Jenkin’s Plugin is a very popular source control for people using Jenkins, and it often gets more than 100,000 installations each month and allows you to create hyperlinks between Jenkins and GitHub.

 - BitBucket’s Jenkins Plugin allows you to push to Jenkins to start compatible jobs based on changed repositories or branches.